 Easter Training Expedition

-Every Easter OUUEG goes to the beautiful south coast of Cornwall.
-Where there will be wonderful sealife, scallops, crabs, seals, value diving and a super fast club RHIB Seahorse with the chance to drive it.
-Our main dive locations will be Porthkerris and Mullion Cove (Porth Mellin).
-There’s some excellent shore diving at both those places, and we’ll also use Seahorse to explore the nearby wrecks and reefs.
+Every Easter, OUUEG goes to the beautiful south coast of Cornwall where there is abundant sealife such as scallops, crabs and seals, good value diving and a super fast club RHIB Seahorse, which you may have the chance to drive.
+Our main dive locations are Porthkerris and Mullion Cove (Porth Mellin).
+There’s excellent shore diving at both those places and we’ll also use Seahorse and our smaller inflatible boat Sea Elephant to explore the nearby wrecks and reefs.

 We will be staying in Sea Acres Caravan Park in static caravans.
 Bed sheets and linen are provided but you need to bring towels.
-We aim to have 8 people in each caravan will need to sleep on the couch/sofa beds (surprisingly comfortable).
-Having a sleeping bag with you is a very good thing.
+We aim to have eight people in each caravan.
+Most are in beds but some may need to sleep on the sofa (surprisingly comfortable).
+Having a sleeping bag with you is a good idea.

-Food is organised in advanced and prepared by us every evening for the entire group.
+Food is organised in advance and prepared by us every evening for the entire group.

-We will be travelling in personal owned vehicles or possibly a minibus.
+We will be travelling in member’s own vehicles or possibly a minibus.
 We will definitively coordinate transport for the key travel days.
-Some people might decide to drive down to the Lizzard on Saturday instead of Friday to avoid taking another day off work.
-I am confident us being able to coordinate this.
+Some people might decide to drive down to the Lizard on Saturday instead of Friday to avoid taking a day off work.
+This can usually be accommodated.
 Alternative travel dates are possible but you might end up with a higher transport bill.

 Diving and Diver Training

-Easter Training Expedition is our annual training trip, and is a great opportunity to get your Ocean Diver and Sports Diver open water lessons done.
-If you’re already a qualified diver then there is some lovely fun diving to be had, and also opportunities for some higher level training.
-This is your opportunity to get certified just in time for the next diving season!
-The trip is always a lot of fun, have a look on the club photo stream or Facebook page for pics from past trips.
+Easter Training Expedition is our annual training trip and is a great opportunity to get your Ocean Diver and Sports Diver open water lessons done.
+If you’re already a qualified diver then there is some lovely fun diving to be had and also opportunities for some higher level training.
+This is your opportunity to get certified just in time for the next diving season.
+The trip is always a lot of fun – have a look on the club photo stream or Facebook page for pictures from past trips.